 One way of resolving the issue of employee benefits is by introducing new work policies such as "portable benefits".
 Meaning, companies that hire freelances must contribute to employees' benefits based on the amount of work an employee completes for the company on a monthly basis.

-Several companies have already stepped up to offer benefits to their gig employees.
+Several companies have already stepped up to offer benefits to their contract employees.
 Uber and Lyft have begun offering perks and rewards to drivers.
 Uber subsidizes car maintenance and offers phone plan discounts, while Lyft offers discounts for fuel, roadside assistance, and telemedicine.

 Discussions about portable benefits will surely continue.
 The future of portable benefits will greatly depend on the goodwill of employers and governmental policies.